docker/docs/ee/dtr/admin/install/index.md

 To set up DTR for high availability, add more replicas to your DTR cluster.
 Doing this allows for the load-balancing of requests across all replicas, and it will keep DTR working in the event that a replica fails.

-For high-availability, set 3 or 5 DTR replicas. in addition, t\he replica nodes must be managed by the same UCP.
+For high availability, set 3 or 5 DTR replicas. in addition, the replica nodes must be managed by the same UCP instance.

 To add replicas to a DTR cluster, use the [join](/reference/dtr/2.7/cli/join/) command: